AI Features Guide

 - • Linked Assets: Related products, systems, people, and knowledge

-- • AI Context: Summaries and insights from previous AI sessions
+- • Context Atoms: Summaries and insights from previous AI sessions

 - • Current Status: Active, paused, completed, or archived